Why I Withdrew My Short Story From The 2024 Caine Prize

 When you're a writer, people expect you to wallow in a sludge of eternal gratitude, even at risk of suffocation.
 They expect that you be grateful for being published, grateful for being commissioned, grateful for being shoddily edited, grateful for getting paid a paltry sum, grateful when knavish publications deduct bank transfer fees from said paltry sum, grateful you've been selected for a fellowship with questionable contractual terms, grateful that your work has been submitted for an award.

-To be a grateful writer is to indulge in fawning self-abnegation and teeth-gnashing silence, it's to engage in an insidious form of artifice that ultimately breeds resentment from within and disdain from the literary world's gatekeepers who never fail to espouse their so-called reverence for the art of writing while ruthlessly seeking every and any avenue to disrespect the artist.
+To be a grateful writer is to indulge in fawning self-abnegation and teeth-gnashing silence.
+It's to engage in an insidious form of artifice that ultimately breeds resentment within and encourages disdain among literary gatekeepers who never fail to espouse their so-called reverence for the art of writing while ruthlessly seeking every and any avenue to disrespect the artist.
 Given the grim scenario, certain writers snap out of their reverie upon learning that gratitude, like exposure, doesn't pay and that, like familiarity, gratuitous gratitude only begets contempt for their craft.

 I replied: